Bhojunda Stromatolite Park

-Bhojunda Stromatolite Park is located near Bhojunda village which is about 6 km south-west of Chittaurgarh city in Rajasthan, India.
-It is spread across 8 acres on either side of the Chittaurgarh-Udaipur state highway.
-It was declared as a National Geological Monument in 1976 by GSI.
+Bhojunda Stromatolite Park is a protected paleontological site near Bhojunda in Chittaurgarh district of the Indian state of Rajasthan.
+It is spread across 8 acre on either side of the Chittaurgarh-Udaipur highway.
+It was declared as a National Geological Monument by the Geological Survey of India in 1976.

-About
+Geology

-Bhojunda stromatolite park is an exposure inside the Bhagwanpura Limestone of the Lower Vindhyan range.
-They are formed by blue-green algae which forms a mat by attracting and bonding carbonate particles through their filaments into stratiform, columnar and nodular structures in carbonate rocks.
-Stromatolites are an indication of the earliest form of life on earth and is formed by a combination of life activity, sediment trapping and binding activity of algae and bacteria.
-They generally form in shallow water.
+Bhojunda stromatolite is an exposure within the Bhagwanpura limestone of the Lower Vindhyan Age.
+The Vindhyan Formations are about 900 Ma old.
+They are formed by blue-green algae which form a mat by attracting and bonding carbonate particles through their filaments into stratiform, columnar and nodular structures in carbonate rocks.
+Stromatolites are considered evidence of some of the earliest forms of life on Earth and are formed by a combination of life activity, sediment trapping and binding activity of algae and bacteria.
+They generally develop in shallow-water environments where tidal activity continuously brings sedimentary material.
+Their discovery in rocks older than the Vindhyan Formations provided important evidence for the existence of life in the Precambrian rocks of Rajasthan.